 A computerized maintenance management system is a computer tool that helps a company manage its maintenance activities.
 The first application, born in the 1980s, was aiming to meet industrial and experts needs regarding industrial maintenance management.
 This method allowed them to drastically reduce their costs and to enhance the equipment’s availability and reliability.

-Companies came to the conclusion that they had no means at their disposal to follow up the good working conditions of their equipment, the interventions undertaken, spare parts orders, etc. Once implemented, CMMS tools proved that they were useful and even essential to the proper functioning of a plant, so other fields decided to go for this method, like hospitals, transportation or the army, to name just a few.
+Companies came to the conclusion that they had no means at their disposal to follow up the good working conditions of their equipment, the interventions undertaken, spare parts orders, etc. Once implemented, maintenance management tools proved that they were useful and even essential to the proper functioning of a plant, so other fields decided to go for this method, like hospitals, transportation or the army, to name just a few.

 A lackluster first assessment